Standard Terms and Conditions

 iv. the Data Processor complies with all reasonable instructions given in advance by the Data Controller with respect to the processing of the personal data;

-e) assist the Data Controller, at the Data Controller’s cost, in responding to any and all requests from data subjects and in ensuring its compliance with the Data Protection Legislation with respect to impact assessments, security, breach notifications, and consultations with supervisory authorities or otherapplicable regulatory authorities (including, but not limited to, the Information Commissioner’s Office);
+e) assist the Data Controller, at the Data Controller’s cost, in responding to any and all requests from data subjects and in ensuring its compliance with the Data Protection Legislation with respect to impact assessments, security, breach notifications, and consultations with supervisory authorities or other applicable regulatory authorities (including, but not limited to, the DataProtection Commission of Ireland ("DPC"))

 f) notify the Data Controller without undue delay of any personal data breach of which it becomes aware;

-g) on the Data Controller’s written instruction, delete (or otherwise dispose of) or return all personal data and any and all copies thereof to the Data Controller on termination or expiry of the Contract unless it is required to retain any ofthe personal data by domestic law;
+g) on the Data Controller’s written instruction, delete (or otherwise dispose of) or return all personal data and any and all copies thereof to the Data Controller on termination or expiry of the Contract unless it is requiredto retain any of the personal data by domestic law;

 10.7 The Data Processor shall not sub-contract any of its obligations with respect to the processing of personal data under this Clause 10 to another processor without the prior written consent of the Data Controller (such consent not to be unreasonably withheld.
 In the event that the Data Processor appoints another processor, the Data Processor shall:

-a) enter into a written contract with the other processor, which shall impose upon that other processor substantially the same obligations as are imposed upon the Data Processor by this Clause 10, which the Data Processor shall ensure shall reflect the requirements of the Data Protection Legislation at all times;
+a) enter into a written contract with the other processor, which shall impose upon that other processor substantially the same obligations as areimposed upon the Data Processor by this Clause 10, which the Data Processor shall ensure shall reflect the requirements of the Data Protection Legislation at all times;

 b) ensure that the other processor complies fully with its obligations under that agreement and the Data Protection Legislation; and